apostrophe-tasks

 and the process exits with a nonzero status code.

-This method also implements the help
+This method also implements the help task directly.

 # find(fullName)